domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Don't sh!t where you eat.
 (Avoid dating colleagues, roommates/housemates/apartmentmates, etc.).
 While we're at it, avoid both nicotine/tobacco and credit card debt like the plague.
 Someone told me the latter when I was a kid--I want to pay it forward.

 Do.
 Every.
 Single.
 Thing.
 For.
 Yourself.
+First and foremost.
 Align your goals with helping and doing good for others.
 Take.
 Care.
 Of.
 Yourself.
-(Put on your oxygen mask, & then get to helping others.)
+(Don your oxygen mask & floaties.
+Then get to helping others!)

 You get what you measure.